Developer Reference Dongle Free Security

 Example of DFS use

-An application starts up and creates its single instance of the library object.
+An application starts up and creates its single instance of the Library object passing in a custom file name and path for the DFS file.

 ...